Vinod-Kumar-R/AutomationTesting/README.md

  7. Jenkins Integration for Continous CI/CD.
  8. Support Dokcer for automatically download required browser and execution of Automation script.
  9. Assertion using assertj-core, support both Hard and Soft Assertion.
+ 10. Video Recording of test execution for failed test case using Docker.

 **Software Requirement**
 |   SlNo |   Software | Version |